-Eclairs make a savory main course
+Eclairs move from dessert to savory main course

 We love brunch, but we love it even more in the spring, when sunlight flickers through the early buds and life vibrates with fresh starts.